STOIC SCHOOL

 Zeno described the end as living consistently, for those who live in conflict [with themselves] are unhappy.

-Stobaeus, verifying the ancient Stoic foundation for many ideas of modern psychology.
+Stobaeus, verifying the ancient Stoic foundation for key ideas in modern psychology.

 Anthology